 Richard Rudgley is a critically acclaimed author and TV presenter.
-In 1991 he became the first winner of the British Museum Prometheus Award which resulted in the publication of his first book, The Alchemy of Culture.
+In 1991 he became the first winner of the British Museum Prometheus Award which resulted in the publication of his first book, Essential Substances.
 He has written and presented several documentaries that have aired on Channel 4 in the United Kingdom and on various other channels internationally.
 Arktos has republished his books Essential Substances: A Cultural History of Intoxication, which is about the history of intoxicants in the world’s civilisations; Wildest Dreams: An Anthology of Drug-Related Literature, which collects writings both ancient and modern describing the drug experience; and Barbarians, which is about the Dark Ages.

 Troy Southgate (b.
 1965), the author of Arktos’ Tradition and Revolution: Collected Writings of Troy Southgate, has had a long and varied career in the arena of radical politics, having pursued his social and spiritual visions as an organiser, as an author and as a musician.
 Born in London, Troy developed an early interest in politics and worked for the National Front as a teenager.
 He broke with the NF in 1989 and has been involved with a successive series of political organisations ever since, all of which are of a National Anarchist, Green and a traditionalist orientation.